shd101wyy/Yo/DESIGN.md

 The references in **Mo** are second-class citizens.

 However, unlike the [hylo language](https://www.hylo-lang.org/), we allow to define them in types.
-We only disable to bind them to a local variable defined in either `let` or `var` statements.
+We only disable to bind them to a local variable defined in either `let` or `var` statements, but we can pass them in function arguments.

 We also disable to return a reference to a local value from a function.